 We serve loans, the best way you can borrow

 Sometimes, borrowing might be a great financial strategy to pay your debts on time or acquire something larger.
 Whether you are planning for an international study, initiating a business, or repaying earlier loans, borrowing may sound easy.
-However, there's always a cost factor associated with any type of borrowing, i.e., the interest rate.
+However, there's always a cost factor associated with any type of borrowing, i.e. the personal loan interest rate.
 So, what if you are given an opportunity to change the interest based on your repayment time?
 That's where the discussion of line of credit vs. credit card comes into being.
 Assuming you are utterly confused between the two, this post serves as your handy guide.

 A line of credit and a credit card allow borrowers to get money within the pre-set limit.
 In both types, you get charged interest based on how quickly you can repay your loan.
 Let's find out more about line of credit vs. credit card in this post.